lovedeen/Exercise-14-Capstone-Project/README.md

-# Ex.No:2(E) ACCESS MODIFIERS
+# Ex.No:3(A) INHERITANCE AND AGGREGATION

 ## QUESTION:
-Create a class Calculator with: One non-static method add(int a, int b) that returns the sum, One static method info() that says "Calculator is ready".
+A jewelry store tracks gold rates for different types of customers.
+The base class is Customer with attributes like customerId, name, and purchaseWeight (in grams).
+There are two types of customers: RegularCustomer and PremiumCustomer.
+RegularCustomer gets a fixed discount of 2% on the gold rate per gram.
+PremiumCustomer gets a 5% discount plus a special cashback.
+The base gold rate per gram is input at runtime.
+For each customer, calculate the final price they pay:

+finalPrice = purchaseWeight * (goldRatePerGram - discount)

+For PremiumCustomer, additionally show cashback amount (which is 1% of the final price).

 ## AIM:
-To write a Java program that defines a class Calculator with one non-static method for addition and one static method for displaying information.
+To write a Java program using inheritance to calculate the final gold price for different types of customers (Regular and Premium) based on discounts and cashback.

 ## ALGORITHM :
-1. Create a class named Calculator.
+1. Define a base class Customer with attributes customerId, name, and purchaseWeight.
-2. Define a non-static method add(int a, int b) that returns the sum.
+2. Define RegularCustomer subclass with a 2% discount on the gold rate.
-3. Define a static method info() that prints "Calculator is ready".
-4. In main(), call the static method directly and the non-static method using an object.
-5. Display the result.
+3. Define PremiumCustomer subclass with a 5% discount and 1% cashback on the final price.
+4. Input the base gold rate per gram at runtime.
+5. For each customer, calculate and display the final price (and cashback for premium).